 - Manang vicinity round covering Karki gompa, Pocho gompa, Gangapurna Lake and Tenki village.

-Tentative program for the festival in 2013
+Tentative program for the festival

 12th July– The festival commences after people start gathering at Teen Dhara.
 They sing a song while riding over their horses.
 Then from there, they move to the Thang where the race is held.
 They hold some races and come back to Manang.
 At around 4 o’clock in the afternoon, both the youngsters and adult gather again at the Teen Dhara, sing a song and head down to the Thang and hold race again and go back.